 Infographics get shared a lot and if a backlink is embedded in your infographic, it can lead to gaining dome really valuable backlinks.

-Potential customers like case studies because they help them to understand how your business can add value to their products or services.
+Potential customers really like case studies.
+They help them to understand how your business can add value to their products or services.

 Real-life examples often help build trust, add credibility and can result in new leads.